Pepón Osorio's El Chandelier

 Dawn Planas, a graduate conservation student at Buffalo State College, and an intern in the Lunder Conservation Center's objects lab, recently assisted with a treatment of Pepón Osorio's El Chandelier.
-The sculpture will be featured in the exhibition Our America: The Latino Presence in American Art, which opens on October 25.
+The sculpture will be featured in the exhibition Our America: The Latino Presence in American Art.
 Planas gives us some insight into how she prepared the chandelier for the show.

 Pepón Osorio is a sculptor and installation artist from San Juan, Puerto Rico.
 After moving to the South Bronx in New York City he worked as a social worker within the Latino community.
 His early assemblages and installations, composed of dense displays of inexpensive trinkets and popular culture, explored the cultural and class dimensions of the Latino experience in the United States.
 El Chandelier was brought to the Lunder Conservation Center before going on exhibit in our upcoming exhibition Our America: The Latino Presence in American Art.
 To convey a better understanding of the work, Osorio spoke with conservation and curatorial staff, giving us insight into both the material construction and his intent.
 His input helped us with our conservation treatment of his piece.